 Abstract: The traditional method of teaching and learning have significantly changed in the higher education due to the COVID-19 pandemic.
 The development of Open and Distance Learning (ODL) offers opportunites for students' to improve their technological literacy especially in managing their academic work and performance from a distance geographical location.
 Many researchers have made an attempt to investigate the student engagement in relation to various context of higher education.
-This study assess student engagement towards ODL in construction management studies .
+This study assess student engagement towards ODL in construction management studies.
 A literature review has been conducted to facilitate the aim of this article.
-The key discussion suggests that ODL has moderate to high level of student engagement (OSE) approach as an instrument in assessing the student engagement through ODL in the aspect of skills, participation, performance and emotional.
+The key discussion suggests that ODL has moderate to high level of student engagement.
+Therefore, this study recommends the adoption of Online Student Engagement (OSE) approach as an instrument in assessing the student engagement through ODL in the aspect of skills, participation, performance and emotional.

-Keywords: Online Learning, ODL, Student Engagement, Online Student Engagement

-The advent of COVID-19 has significant impact to the higher education system globally (A. Patricia Aguilera-Hermida, 2020; Chan et al., 2020; Pasion et al., 2020; Husin et al., 2020; Qazi et al., 2021).Conventional teaching and learning is no longer the only student learning mode in the higher education.The disruptive technology and innovation has inevitably imparted to the mode of online learning for either synchronously or asynchronously.
+Keywords: Online Learning, ODL, Student Engagement, Online Student Engagement teaching and learning is no longer the only student learning mode in the higher education.
+The disruptive technology and innovation has inevitably imparted to the mode of online learning for either synchronously or asynchronously.
 All students have to adhere and adapt to the call for selfisolation and continue their lesson through online platforms for as long as it needed to curb the COVID-19 pandemic.
 As a result, universities are required to take action to respond to the change with little to no preparation for online teaching and learning.
 Open Distance Learning (ODL) is one of the methods to continue the teaching and learning process in an online learning environment.
 Simpson (2018) defined ODL as learning activities that combines open and distance learning that makes education available for anyone without any specific entry requirements or age, but may come with a fee or is entirely free.
 ODL also provides education for all without any boundaries and often emphasized on open access and flexible learning to enable learners to have the opportunities of education (UNESCO, 2002).
-Given the rise of information technology coupled with the aftermath of COVID-19 pandemic, ODL has became the ubiquitous method of online teaching and learning mode in the higher education level (Md Saidi et al., 2021; Hussin et al, 2020; Selvaras, 2020; Zuhairi et al., 2021).
+Given the rise of information technology coupled with the aftermath of COVID-19 pandemic, ODL has became the ubiquitous method of online teaching and learning mode in the higher education level (Md Saidi et al., 2021; Hussin et al., 2020; Selvaras, 2020; Zuhairi et al., 2021).